shaanjahan/shaanjahan/README.md

 <h1 align="center">💻 Shaanjahan 📈</h1>
-<h1 align="center">💻  The Data Scientist of Finance & Economics 📈</h1>
+<h1 align="center">💻  The Python Developer 📈</h1>
 ###

 <h2 align="center">My name is Maharaj, and I'm an aspiring Developer from New York City. 🗽</h2>

 ###

 <h3 align="left">I hold a Bachelor of Science in Quantitative Economics and a Master of Science in Risk Analytics from City University of New York Queens College.
 I enjoy projects that include artificial intelligence with a blend of economics and finance.
+The ability to make calculations easier brought me into the light of coding.
+Python's versatility has made it my favorite language to work with.
 I enjoy building web apps for fun and designing web pages.
 I would also like to see how much more artificial intelligence can change the music and arts world.
 I enjoy coding 👨‍💻, watching sports 🏈 🏀🥊 🥋, and making music 🎼.</h3>

 ###